wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    8. Troubleshooting
    <br /><br />

-Instead of multiple choice questions, the exam consists of <strong>task-based practical responses while running live clusters.</strong> Each exam includes one free fail retake.
+Instead of multiple choice questions, the exam consists of <strong>task-based practical responses while SSH'd into live clusters.</strong> Each exam includes one free fail retake.

-After two, you'll have to wait to take the exam again after 2 years.

 To compare the domain focus for each exam: